K0p1-Git/AutoSorter/README.md

 # change the working directory to Auto Sorter
 $ cd AutoSorter

-# install python3 if it is not installed
-$ apt install python3

 # chmod +x if required
 $ chmod +x autoSorter.py